MHCommunity/mousehunt-improved/CONTRIBUTING.md

   ]
 }
 ```

-The optional `names` array lists the display names of the maps the group applies to.
-If the filename doesn't match a map's `map_type`, the group is matched by comparing the map's name against these (word order and the word "Treasure" are ignored), so one file can cover a whole family of maps like the six Slayer maps.

-Category naming convention: every category must convey its bait, either in its name or its subtitle.
-For single-location maps, prefer bait-first names with the location in the subtitle (`"Runic Cheese" / "Acolyte Realm"`); for multi-location maps, prefer location or stage names with the bait in the subtitle (`"Mist Level 0: Brie String"`, `"Cape Clawed" / "Gumbo"`).
-Keep categories to 10 mice or fewer — split by stage or bait when one grows past that — and order them by hunting progression (cheapest or standard bait first, specialty baits after, bosses last).
-Use subcategories for mice inside a category that need a specific bait or charm (e.g. an Artisan Charm requirement).

 The `categories` array contains the categories that the map should be sorted into.
 Each category has the following properties: